ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |"self"|"self"|Users can access only their own payments. |
 |"all"| none |Users can access all payments.|

-## Personalization access Limitation
+## Personalization access limitation

-The Personalization Limitation specifies the SiteAccesses for which the User can view or modify the scenario configuration.
+The Personalization limitation specifies the SiteAccesses for which the User can view or modify the scenario configuration.

-## Product Type Limitation
+## Product Type limitation

-The Product Type (`ProductType`) Limitation specifies whether the User has access to products belonging to a specific Product Type.
+The Product Type (`ProductType`) limitation specifies whether the User has access to products belonging to a specific Product Type.

 ### Possible values